codeiva4u/Brave-Real-Browser-Mcp-Server/README.md

 - **Claude Code CLI**: `claude mcp add brave-real-browser -- npx brave-real-browser-mcp-server@latest`
 - **Cursor IDE**: One-click install or manual JSON config

-**Q: What if Chrome is installed in a non-standard location?**
+**Q: What if Brave is installed in a non-standard location?**
-A: Version 1.3.0 dramatically improves Chrome detection.
-The server now searches 15+ locations including portable installations and uses Windows Registry detection.
-If Chrome is still not found automatically, you can:
+A: Version 2.9.5 dramatically improves Brave detection with multi-layer scanning.
+The server now searches 15+ locations including portable installations and uses Windows Registry detection for all Brave variants.
+If Brave is still not found automatically, you can:
-1. Set environment variable: `set CHROME_PATH="C:\Your\Chrome\Path\chrome.exe"`
+1. Set environment variable: `set BRAVE_PATH="C:\Your\Brave\Path\brave.exe"`
-2. Use the `customConfig.chromePath` option: `{"customConfig": {"chromePath": "C:\\Custom\\Chrome\\chrome.exe"}}`
+2. Use the `customConfig.chromePath` option: `{"customConfig": {"chromePath": "C:\\Custom\\Brave\\brave.exe"}}`

-**Q: Why am I getting "Chrome not found" or ECONNREFUSED errors on Windows?**
+**Q: Why am I getting "Brave not found" or ECONNREFUSED errors on Windows?**
-A: Version 1.3.0 includes comprehensive fixes for Windows Chrome detection and connection issues.
+A: Version 2.9.5 includes comprehensive fixes for Windows Brave detection and connection issues.
 The server now automatically searches these locations and more:
-- `C:\Program Files\Google\Chrome\Application\chrome.exe`
+- `C:\Program Files\BraveSoftware\Brave-Browser\Application\brave.exe`
-- `C:\Program Files (x86)\Google\Chrome\Application\chrome.exe`
+- `C:\Program Files (x86)\BraveSoftware\Brave-Browser\Application\brave.exe`
-- `%LOCALAPPDATA%\Google\Chrome\Application\chrome.exe`
+- `%LOCALAPPDATA%\BraveSoftware\Brave-Browser\Application\brave.exe`
-- `%USERPROFILE%\AppData\Local\Google\Chrome\Application\chrome.exe`
+- `%USERPROFILE%\AppData\Local\BraveSoftware\Brave-Browser\Application\brave.exe`
-- Chrome Canary installations
+- All Brave variants (Stable, Beta, Dev, Nightly) installations
-- Portable Chrome installations
+- Portable Brave installations
 - Registry-detected installations

-The server also implements multiple connection strategies with automatic fallback between localhost and 127.0.0.1, plus enhanced Windows-specific Chrome flags for better compatibility.
+The server also implements multiple connection strategies with automatic fallback between localhost and 127.0.0.1, plus enhanced Windows-specific Brave flags for better compatibility.

-**Q: I'm still getting ECONNREFUSED errors after upgrading to v1.3.0.
+**Q: I'm still getting ECONNREFUSED errors after upgrading to v2.9.5.
 What should I do?**
 A: Try these steps in order:
-1. Set the `CHROME_PATH` environment variable to your Chrome location
+1. Set the `BRAVE_PATH` environment variable to your Brave location
-2. Kill all existing Chrome processes: `taskkill /f /im chrome.exe`
+2. Kill all existing Brave processes: `taskkill /f /im brave.exe`
 3. Check your Windows hosts file contains: `127.0.0.1 localhost`
 4. Try running your IDE as Administrator
-5. Add Chrome to Windows Defender exclusions
+5. Add Brave Browser to Windows Defender exclusions
 6. If using a VPN/proxy, try disabling it temporarily

 ### Debug Mode